Erick-MC-Cedeno/Technical-Analysis-Interface-For-Trading/README.md

 # Trading Bot UI

 ## 📊 Description
-A modern and sophisticated cryptocurrency trading interface built with Next.js and Python.
-Combines a powerful frontend with advanced technical analysis to support your trading decisions.
+This project is a professional-grade cryptocurrency trading interface that retrieves real-time market data directly from the TradingView API.
+It is designed to empower traders with advanced technical analysis tools and a modern, responsive user experience.
+The platform integrates a robust set of technical indicators, allowing users to analyze price trends, identify trading opportunities, and make informed decisions.
+Built with Next.js for the frontend and Python for the backend, it seamlessly combines performance, flexibility, and a visually appealing dashboard for both novice and experienced traders.

 ## ✨ Features